Mastermaie/hidetik/README.md

 ## HideTik

-disguise tiktok as a different app, even in screen time! :D
+disguise tiktok as a any app, even in screen time! :D